 See a doctor if you have a low body temperature with any of the symptoms above.

 A fever isn’t usually a cause for concern.
 Most of the time, a fever goes away with a few days of rest.

 Your doctor will ask questions about your symptoms.
 They might perform or order tests to determine the cause of the fever.
 Treating the cause of the fever can help your body temperature return to normal.

 On the other hand, a low body temperature can also cause concern.
-Hypothermia can be life-threatening, if left untreated.
+Hypothermia can be life threatening if left untreated.
 Seek medical assistance as soon as you notice signs of hypothermia.

-In mild cases, it may be harder to diagnose, but easier to treat.
-Heated blankets and warm fluids can be used to restore heat.
+In mild cases, hypothermia may be harder to diagnose but easier to treat.
+Heated blankets and warm fluids can restore heat.
 Other treatments include blood rewarming and warmed intravenous fluids for more severe cases.